TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 20/Genesis 20.13.md

 ---

-and it came to pass, when God caused me to wander from my father's house, that I said unto her, This is thy kindness which thou shalt show unto me: at every place whither we shall come, say of me, He is my brother.
+It happened, when God caused me to wander from my father's house, that I said to her, 'This is your kindness which you shall show to me.
+Everywhere that we go, say of me, "He is my brother."'"